School of Biological Sciences

 Dr Domhnall Jennings

 I joined ASAB as an undergraduate student and I am currently a member of ASAB council where I am Secretary to the Ethical Committee.
 I have also served as an editor on the societies journal, Animal Behaviour.
 As a consequence when the opportunity to host an ASAB conference arose, I jumped at it.
-My research currently focusses on dyadic and triadic contest behaviour, maternal investment, parent-offspring conflict and juvenile play behaviour using the fallow deer as a model species.
+My research currently focusses on dyadic and triadic contest behaviour, maternal investment, parent-offspring conflict and juvenile play behaviour.

 Dr Isabella Capellini